Our Disclosure

 Lastly, if you are a low-income senior between the ages of 60 and 64 and your partner or spouse has died, you may qualify for the Allowance for the Survivor benefit.

-The OAS benefit is expected to increase in 2024 in April, July, and October based on increases in the cost of living.
-OAS clawback cut-offs will also increase in 2024.
+OAS benefits may increase in 2025 in April, July, and October based on whether the cost of living increases.
+OAS clawback cut-offs will also increase in 2025.

 OAS Payment FAQ